-A pop-up ad comprises of a webpage which opens up in a new window in front of a user’s current browsing window.
-This ad unit has been mostly replaced by the slightly less annoying pop-under which is the same except it appears behind the users current browsing window (or sometimes on a new tab).
+A pop-up ad comprises of a webpage that opens up in a new window in front of a user’s current browsing window.
+This ad unit has been mostly replaced by the slightly less annoying pop-under which is the same except it appears behind the user’s current browsing window (or sometimes on a new tab).

-These ads are often confused with overlay/floater ads which also “pop-up” but in fact the terms Pop-Up or Pop-Under only refer to ads which take up whole new browsing windows.
+These ads are often confused with overlay/floater ads which also “pop-up” but in fact, the terms Pop-Up or Pop-Under only refer to ads that take up whole new browsing windows.